 In fact, most of the laptops with older motherboards only come with SATA M.2 slots.
 So, if your laptop also has a port as shown in the image, you can never install your NVMe here.
 We are going to discuss that below.

 The port looks similar in size and configuration

 Yes, they look similar.
 But, you will have to look closely at the NVMe SSD and this port.
-The port is made just for M.2 SATA SSD.
-Because, the notch/cut is given at the left side of port, you can never fit an NVMe here because NVMe SSD will have a cut at the right side.
+The port is made just for the M.2 SATA SSD.
+Because the notch/cut is given at the left side of the port, you can never fit an NVMe here because an NVMe SSD will have a cut on the right side.
 Let’s understand it with an example.

-Basically, the port which we are seeing in this image is made just for an M.2 SATA SSD.
-So, because the notches are not matching while inserting, the NVMe can never work for you.
+Basically, the port that we see in this image is made just for an M.2 SATA SSD.
+So, because the notches do not match while inserting, the NVMe can never work for you.